Enforce proper type assignment in the source code

 The original code had a vulnerability due to improper type assignation.
 The variables

-id
+id and

-were declared using
+name were declared using

-, which means that their type is determined by the first value that gets assigned to them.
+var, which means that their type is determined by the first value that gets assigned to them.
 This can lead to inefficiencies and potential bugs, as the type of these variables could change throughout the code, leading to unexpected behavior.

 The fixed code declares

-id
+id and

-name
+name as

-.
+String.
 This ensures that these variables can only hold string values, preventing potential type-related bugs.
 This also improves the efficiency of the code, as Dart can now optimize for these specific types, and there is no need for additional type checking or casting when these variables are used later in the code.

 By explicitly declaring the type of your variables, you make your code safer, more efficient, and easier to understand.